-You need to blow your nose to make sure the trimmer or laser effectively removes the nasal hair.
+It would help if you blew your nose to make sure the trimmer or laser effectively removes the nasal hair.
 Blowing out your nose facilitates the removal of debris and accumulated mucous.
-Well, this will take only a few seconds.

 Be Gentle When Trimming

 The mucous membrane that covers the nostril is very sensitive.
-So, you need to be very careful and gentle.
-In case you randomly insert the clippers or scissors and then start scrapping around without proper alignment, you injure your nose.
+So, it would help if you were very careful and gentle.
+If you randomly insert the clippers or scissors and then start scraping around without proper alignment, you can injure your nose.